SCAE Courses and Program Requirements

 4. Electives (6 units)

 Two elective courses are chosen in consultation with the student's advisor from an array of graduate-level and upper division undergraduate courses within the College of Education and the University.
+Students who choose the thesis or project option as an exit requirement (see below) generally use the required two (2) sections of EDP 698 or EDP 699 as their elective courses.
+Students may choose to take additional elective courses to supplement program requirements if they wish.

 5. Capstone Course (3 units)